nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Export database to a CSV file : `export`

-Exports all records within the database to a CSV file.
+Exports all records within the database to a Comma Separated Value (.csv) file.

 Format : `export`